DataDog/integrations-core/cilium/README.md

 The Cilium check is included in the [Datadog Agent][3] package, but it requires additional setup steps to expose Prometheus metrics.

 Starting with version 1.10.0, this OpenMetrics-based integration has a latest mode (`use_openmetrics`: true) and a legacy mode (`use_openmetrics`: false).
 To get all the most up-to-date features, Datadog recommends enabling the latest mode.
-For more information, see the [Latest and Legacy Versioning For OpenMetrics-based Integrations][13].
+For more information, see [Latest and Legacy Versioning For OpenMetrics-based Integrations][13].

 1. In order to enable Prometheus metrics in both the `cilium-agent` and `cilium-operator`, deploy Cilium with the following Helm values set according to your version of Cilium:
    * Cilium < v1.8.x: